Event-Driven Cache Invalidation Strategies

 Event-Driven Cache Invalidation allows your application to be highly responsive while maintaining extremely high cache hit ratios.
 By relying on NATS acting as the reliable transport for change notifications, you decouple your Domain Logic from your Caching Infrastructure.

-• Learn about [Distributed Locking] (Redlock) if you need to prevent cache stampedes during regeneration.
+- Learn about concurrency control and distributed locking (including Redlock) to prevent cache stampedes during regeneration.